 How powerful was the iMac G4 17-inch?

-In terms of specs, the 17-inch iMac G4 came with an 800 MHz PowerPC G4 processor, an Nvidia GeForce4 MX graphics, a SuperDrive for playing and burning CDs and DVDs, and an 80GB hard drive.
+So, what about the 17-inch iMac G4 specs?
+The computer came with an 800 MHz PowerPC G4 processor, an Nvidia GeForce4 MX graphics, a SuperDrive for playing and burning CDs and DVDs, and an 80GB hard drive.
 (Apple proudly boasted it could “hold more than six hours of video, 15,000 songs and 73,000 digital photos.”)

 Did you ever get your hands on one of these pivotal iMacs?
 Tell us what you thought about the eye-catching new design in the comments below.